rhKashif/SteamPulse/pipeline_games/README.md

 docker run --env-file .env name_of_file
 ```

-## File explained
+## Files explained

-extract_games.py -- script containing the code to scrape game metric data from both the Steam website and API.
+`extract_games.py` -- script containing the code to scrape game metric data from both the Steam website and API.
-transform_games.py -- script containing code transforming raw data into atomic rows.
+`transform_games.py` -- script containing code transforming raw data into atomic rows.
-load_games.py -- script containing code to load data into the database.
+`load_games.py` -- script containing code to load data into the database.

-conftest.py -- contains a few pytest fixtures required for testing
+`conftest.py` -- contains a few pytest fixtures required for testing
-test_extract_games.py -- testing script for the functions in extract_games
+`test_extract_games.py` -- testing script for the functions in extract_games
-test_transform_games.py -- testing script for function in transform_games
+`test_transform_games.py` -- testing script for function in transform_games
-test_load_games.py -- testing script for function in load_games
+`test_load_games.py` -- testing script for function in load_games

 #### Assumptions and design decisions